-Fire, as a critical natural process, will be integrated into land and resource management plans and activities on a landscape scale, across agency boundaries, and will be based upon best available science.
+Fire, as a critical natural process, will be integrated into land and resource management plans and activities on a landscape scale, across agency boundaries, and will be based upon the best available science.
 All use of fire for resource management requires a formal prescription.
-Management actions taken on wildland fires will be consistent with approved fire management plans.
+Management actions taken on wildland fires will be consistent with approved FMPs.